xebadevs/KeyMe/README.md

 Create a Database and named it `keyme`.
 Copy the content of the  `DDBB SQL Query` file and run the script.

+Alter the `connection.php` file in `files` folder, comment the external host connection line and uncomment the local connection one.

+Check too the PHPMailer connection data.

 <br>